 This stage has surprisingly little rhythm changes.
 Basically the first half is narrower and the second half is wider.
 The new beginning is relatively easy, then the Ouninpohja small road is narrow and challenging but not that slow, and finally the wide Hassi roads are fast, but not super fast.

-SS8+12 Päijälä is the longest stage of the rally at 22.61 km.
+SS8+12 Päijälä is the longest stage of the rally at 22.61 km, and also one of the fastest ones.
 It is reversed from 2019.
 This direction has been used recently only in 2016.
 The start will be now later, at 1:13 into the video.
 There’s also a small road loop added between 2:32 and 2:45.

-In this format the stage starts very fast from the old Päijälä road.
-Just as it begins to get technical, there’s a hairpin turn onto a string of small roads, also very technical and including junction turns.
+In this format the stage starts very fast from the old Päijälä road, which is firm and quite wide.
+Just as it begins to get technical, there’s a hairpin turn onto a string of narrow and rough roads, also very technical and including junction turns.
 In 2017 Teemu Suninen had a hot moment on this small road section (in the opposite direction).

 Once the stage returns onto the old Päijälä road, it’s not as constantly fast anymore, resembling Ouninpohja with constant jumping.
-A paved bridge is crossed at the village of Päijälä, leading onto a wide public road with long cambered bends.
-The final section of the stage poses again a new challenge – it’s mostly fast but still technical, with occasional slower parts.
-The width also varies from narrow to medium wide and parts of the road have no ditches.
+A paved bridge is crossed at the village of Päijälä, leading onto public road which is wider but slower, with continuous tight and long bends.

 SS9+13 Arvaja was included already on the cancelled 2020 itinerary.
 This stage title was used in 1987, and the roads have been used on Hassi and Ouninpohja stages between 1989 and 1995.